DHTMLX/docs-suite/docs/chart/charts_overview.md

 ## Pie, Pie 3D and Donut chart

-Pie chart and its variations are the best choice when you deal with proportions and percentages.
-It is a circular chart divided into proportional parts that illustrate relations between items in a data set.
+The Pie chart and its variations are the best choice for proportions and percentages.
+Each chart splits a circle into parts that show how items in a data set relate to each other.

 ### Pie and Pie 3D chart